Knife River Corporation

 Cash vs Debt

-The company holds $13.3M in cash, though total debt stands at $1.48B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+On the balance sheet, KNF has $13.3M in cash with $1.48B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
 The company is burning cash, with free cash flow at -$42.7M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 Return on equity stands at 9.9%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 An ROA of 5.1% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has grown from $2.23B (2021) to $3.15B (2025), reflecting a 41% increase over the period.